How telemedicine in the operating room will transform surgery

 Throughout the history of modern surgery, training has been accomplished as a one-to-one apprenticeship in the operating room.
 High-volume surgical training programs offer the best opportunities to see surgery and experience rare cases.
 But the challenge is most surgical training programs only take a handful of applicants per year.

-Neurosurgery is a good example of how location, size, reputation and available training slots dictate the spreading of surgical knowledge.
-As the demand for surgery grows and our ability to save lives continues to progress, a limiting factor is available of highly qualified surgeons, especially in rural areas of the US and underserved areas of the world.
+Neurosurgery is a good example of how location, size, reputation and available training slots dictate the spread of surgical knowledge.
+As the demand for surgery grows and our ability to save lives continues to progress, a limiting factor is the availability of highly qualified surgeons, especially in rural areas of the US and underserved areas of the world.

 The era of COVID-19 has seen a rapid evolution and acceptance of telemedicine for primary care and even specialty work like mine.
 I see about 95% of my pediatric neurosurgical patients via telemedicine as we discuss their symptoms, pathology, and potential surgical interventions.
 It works surprising well and has lowered the burden of care for many families for whom taking off work or traveling to see the doctor is a huge and costly proposition, especially if it needs to happen repeatedly.